hngu/aws-bootcamp-cruddur-2023/journal/week03.md

 ## Create User Pool Manually
 1. Go to Amazon Cognito and select User Pools (from hamburger menu if it is there) and then click "Create user pool"
 2. For provider types, just the pre-selected "Cognito user pool" is fine
-3. For sign-in options, select user name and email.
+3. For sign-in options, select email only.
 4. For user name requirements, leave it blank
 5. For Password policy, select the default as that is good enough for now
 6. For Multi-factor authentication, select No MFA as that will cost us for this free project.